oslabs-beta/kubric/README.md

 # Kubric

 Kubric aims to provide a clean dashboard that displays important worker node and pod metrics.
-Kubric provides insight into the master node, the gatekeeper of communication to the cluster and responsible for orchestrating all the heavy lifting to corresponding worker nodes.
+Kubric provides insight into the master node, the gatekeeper of communication to the cluster and responsible for orchestrating all the heavy lifting to corresponding worker nodes

 Additionally, Kubric persists logs and allows developers to query persisted logs even if a pod has been evicted and replaced.
-Developers need not worry about logs dying with pods or about log rotation policies because logs are persistently stored and queryable through Kubric.
+Developers need not worry about logs dying with pods or about log rotation policies because logs are persistently stored and queryable through Kubric

 * **Query Persistent Log Storage by Index Name, Field, Value**